-Accelerated Freefall Progression (AFP) is a comprehensive, 16 jump program designed to train an individual with a strong foundation to become a solo, certified skydiver by building strong freefall and canopy skills.
-Upon completion of the AFP program, students will need to make 9 solo jumps and learn to pack in order to attain a license.
+Accelerated Freefall program (AFF) is a comprehensive, 19 jump program designed to train an individual with a strong foundation to become a solo, certified skydiver by building strong freefall and canopy skills.
+Upon completion of the AFF program, students will need to make 6 solo jumps (or the number remaining to reach the mandatory 25 total skydives), and learn to pack in order to attain an A license.

-The first jump course involves six hours of classroom training followed by a level one jump in the afternoon.
-The first jump course will identify the parachute gear and how it works, correct freefall body position, identifying and handling emergency procedures, and flying the canopy.
-The level one jump will include two freefall instructors alongside while in freefall until the time of deployment.
+The first jump course involves six hours of classroom training followed by your Category A jump with two AFF instructors.
+The CAT A level one jump will include two freefall instructors alongside while in freefall until the time of deployment.
 Once under canopy, a member of the ground crew will instruct you on proper flying techniques and landing via wireless radio.

 Each level represents a skill set the student is required to learn and demonstrate while in freefall.
 Advancement to the next level will not occur until each student properly demonstrates that he / she can execute the specific skills introduced for the particular level.
 Failure to demonstrate this skill set may require the student to repeat the level.

-Note, that you can pay as you go through the program, but the expense of starting with a first jump course / Level 1 to the A license is approximately $3,000.
-This fee includes all gear rental fees for your 9 solo jumps after the AFP program is completed.
+Note, that you can pay as you go through the program, but the expense of starting with a first jump course to the A license is approximately $3,500 This fee includes all gear rental fees for your 9 solo jumps after the AFP program is completed.

 Following Phase I, the student will be jumping without radio assistance and will begin to develop freefall and canopy skills beyond basic competencies as taught in Phase I. Emphasis will be placed on meeting all skill sets required on the A license proficiency card.
 The main goal for a new skydiver is to attain an A-license which permits skydivers to jump with other, non-instructor skydivers.
 The A license also allows jumpers to jump at other dropzones.